 Like other skin conditions, dermatitis can show itself at any time, and you may not be prepared for it.
 Your skin might be clear and healthy one day, only for you to wake up to skin irritation and angry rashes the next day.
 Those of us with dermatitis are often faced with recurring flare-ups that can be difficult to predict.
 By first figuring out which of the many types of dermatitis you have, you’ll put yourself on the path to finding the best treatment option for you.
 Plus, with the wide variety of treatment options, it’s easy to feel overwhelmed.
 But, fear not; we’ve done the heavy lifting for you!
-Here are the 7 most common types of dermatitis and how to treat them.
+Here’s how to treat dermatitis and the 7 types to know.

 1.)
 Atopic Dermatitis

 Also known as eczema, atopic dermatitis is a skin condition many of us know.
 It’s characterized by itchy skin, blistering, and scaling.
 Normally, atopic dermatitis runs in families and can be brought on by stress or defects in the skin barrier.
 We recommend using a pH-balanced eczema treatment, such as our Liquid Face and Body Wash, to strengthen your skin barrier and heal your irritation and inflammation.

 2.)
 Allergic Contact Dermatitis

 From its name, you’d probably guess that allergic contact dermatitis is a kind of skin allergy.
 When something that doesn’t agree with you touches your skin, even for a second, it may result in skin rashes.
 This is especially true for sensitive skin.
 Anything from skin care products to poison ivy can cause allergic contact dermatitis.
 Once you figure out what triggered your reaction, avoid it!
 In the meantime, you can also wash your skin with a mild cleanser and cool water for immediate relief.